Ryan-7/Prototypal-Inhertiance/README.md

 // When JS can't find a property or method on the object, it will go up the prototype chain and look at its prototype to try to find it.

-// Which is why we can use array.push(); for example.
+// Which is why we can use someArray.push() on any array for example, as arrays are objects and have a prototype.

 // Constructor function
 function Person(firstname, lastname) {